rabindra-harlalka/rabindra-harlalka.github.io/_posts/2018-06-09-hexdump-formatting.md

 002bb950  32 2e 31 30 30                                    |2.100|
 002bb955
 ```
-But, have you ever wondered if we can specify our own formatting?
+But, have you ever wondered if you can specify your own formatting?
 Sometimes, we may want to not output the offset so that we can diff two hexdumps more effectively, for instance.
 The good news is that `hexdump` does support advanced formatting.
 However, it may take some time to comprehend.

-To understanding how formatting works, here is an example of custom formatting to achieve the "canonical" output with an addition that the offset is printed in <span style="color: cyan">color</span>!
+To understand how formatting works, here is an example of custom formatting to achieve the *canonical* output with an addition that the offset is printed in <span style="color: cyan">color</span>!

 # Example 1: Mimic `hexdump -C`
 {% highlight bash %}